Overview

 Coronary artery bypass surgery usually takes about 3 to 6 hours.
 How long surgery takes depends on how many arteries are blocked.

-A surgeon typically makes a long cut down the center of the chest along the breastbone.
+During CABG, a surgeon typically makes a long cut down the center of the chest along the breastbone.
 The surgeon spreads open the rib cage to show the heart.
 After the chest is opened, the heart is temporarily stopped with medicine.
 The heart-lung machine is turned on.

 Some variations of coronary artery bypass surgery include:

 • Off-pump or beating-heart surgery.
 Sometimes a heart-lung machine is not used during coronary artery bypass surgery.
 Instead the surgery is done on the beating heart.
-Special equipment stabilizes the specific area of the heart being operated on.
+Special equipment stabilizes the specific area of the heart being worked on.
 This type of surgery can be challenging because the rest of the heart is still moving.
 It's not an option for everyone.

 • Minimally invasive surgery.
 A heart surgeon does the surgery through small cuts in the chest.
 Minimally invasive heart surgery might be called port-access or keyhole surgery.